chavo1/call-module/README.md

 # ec2-module
-Module that create EC2 instance in AWS
+Calling module, that create EC2 instance in AWS

 ### Prerequisites
 - Terraform should be installed